kylemcdonald/kylemcdonald.net/cv/content.md

 ## Recognition

+* Nominated for the [Designs of the Year Digital award 2012](http://www.designsoftheyear.com/2012/01/31/face-substitution-new-york-usa-arturo-castro-and-kyle-mcdonald/) for _Face Substitution_
+* [Honorary Mention](http://prix2012.aec.at/prixwinner/6037/) from Prix Ars Electronica for _People Staring at Computers_ (2012)
-Received founders Award of Excellence from Rensselaer Polytechnic Institute Contest 1st place in Undergraduate Electronic Arts, for two consecutive years
+* Received founders Award of Excellence from Rensselaer Polytechnic Institute
+* McKinney Contest 1st place in Undergraduate Electronic Arts, for two consecutive years